johnathanvman/F6/index.md

 				if(s[5]=="Indoors" && (map[party.y][party.x].units[s[2]-100].Tags[0] == "Wolfgirl" || map[party.y][party.x].units[s[2]-100].Tags[0] == "Froggirl" || map[party.y][party.x].units[s[2]-100].Tags[0] == "Catgirl" || map[party.y][party.x].units[s[2]-100].Tags[0] == "Foxgirl")){
 						if(map[party.y][party.x].units[s[2]-100].CPle == 0){
 							Entrys.push(choose([
-								"I push SUB's back against the wall.
+								"I push SUB's back against OBJECTTALL.
 She hesitates before lifting her leg, revealing her wet lips.
-I fuck her against the wall until she cries out in pleasure!", "I bend SUB over the table and start pounding her from behind!
+I fuck her against it until she cries out in pleasure!", "I bend SUB over the table and start pounding her from behind!
 She cries for more before we finish against the wooden furniture."])
 							)
 						}else{
 							Entrys.push(
 								choose(["I tackle SUB onto the plush bed","I tackle SUB onto the couch","I shove SUB onto the bed.
 Straddling her, I lift her chin","I push SUB onto the table.
-I join her","I grapple SUB and pull both of us onto the couch.
+I join her","I grapple SUB and pull both of us onto a thick rug.
+I look up at her","I grapple SUB and pull both of us onto the couch.
 I look up at her","I grapple SUB and pull both of us onto the bed.
 I look at her","I push SUB onto the bed.
 I straddle her","I grab SUB by the hips and drop her onto the couch.
 I straddle her","I grab SUB by the hips and lay her onto the table.
 I straddle her","I grab SUB by the hips and throw her onto the bed.
 I straddle her"])+ choose([
-									choose([" and ask if she really wants to hurt me."," and ask if she really wants to fight."," and ask if we really have to keep fighting."," and ask if we really need to settle this with violence."])+ choose([" She tells me to stop talking and stick it in already."," She bites her lip before shaking her head."," She timidly shakes her head."," She shakes her head before giving me a kiss."," She responds with a kiss."," She thinks for a moment before slowly shaking her head."," She blushes and pulls me into a kiss."])
+									choose([" and ask if she really wants to hurt me."," and ask if she really wants to fight."," and ask if we really have to keep fighting."," and ask if we really need to settle this with violence."])+ choose([" She tells me to shush and stick it in already."," She bites her lip before shaking her head."," She timidly shakes her head."," She shakes her head before giving me a kiss."," She responds with a kiss."," She thinks for a moment before slowly shaking her head."," She blushes and pulls me into a kiss."])
 								,
-									choose([" and ask if we can have some fun instead of hurting each other."," and ask if she's ready to stop fighting."," and ask if we can try something less violent."])+ choose([" She tells me to stop talking and stick it in already."," She bites her lip before nodding."," She timidly nods."," She nods before giving me a kiss."," She responds with a kiss."," She thinks for a moment before slowly nodding her head."," She blushes and asks what I'd rather do."," She blushes and pulls me into a kiss."," She blushes and asks what I have in mind."])
+									choose([" and ask if we can have some fun instead of hurting each other."," and ask if she's ready to stop fighting."," and ask if we can try something less violent."])+ choose([" She tells me to shush and stick it in already."," She bites her lip before nodding."," She timidly nods."," She nods before giving me a kiss."," She responds with a kiss."," She thinks for a moment before slowly nodding her head."," She blushes and asks what I'd rather do."," She blushes and pulls me into a kiss."," She blushes and asks what I have in mind."])
 								//neck nibble
 								])+
 								choose([
-									choose([" I frot against her until she's wet,"])+ choose([" then plunge inside.",
-										choose([" but she winces when I slide into her."," but she grimaces when I push into her."])+ choose([""," I pull back and see blood along my shaft."," I look between us and see smears of blood."])+ choose([" When I start to rise, she grabs my hips.
-She pleads for me not to stop yet."," She grabs my hips when I start to rise, and asks me for another go."])+ choose([" I move slower this time as she grips my shoulders."," I try moving slower the second time, but she roughly pulls my hips to hers."])+ choose([" She lets out a sigh when my full length is finally inside her."," She looks down when my full length is finally inside her."," She's breathing heavy by the time my full length is inside her."])
+									choose([" I frot against her until guides me deeper into her folds.
+I start off gentle,"," I frot against her until she's wet,"," I frot against her until she spreads her lips,"])+ choose([choose([" then thrust inside."," then plunge inside."," then give it to her."]), choose([" but she winces when I thrust into her."," but she grimaces once I'm in."])+ choose([""," I pull back and see blood along my shaft."," I look between us and see smears of blood."])+ choose([" When I start to rise, she grabs my hips.
+She pleads for me not to stop yet."," She grabs my hips when I start to rise, and asks me for another go."])+ choose([" I have her set the pace this time.
+Her back arches as she pulls my hips towards her."," I move slower this time as she grips my shoulders."," I try moving slower the second time, but she roughly pulls my hips to hers."])+ choose([" She lets out a sigh when my full length is finally inside her."," She looks down when my full length is finally inside her."," She's breathing heavy by the time my full length is inside her."])
 									])+
-									choose([" With a grin, she "," She guides my hand to her "+DescWord(unit(s[2]),"breasts",90)+"breast, and "," She caresses my face, and "," She gives me a grin, and "," She looks around before getting closer and "," She smiles as she "," She stifles a giggle, and "])+ choose(["tells me to fuck her properly.","tells me to give it to her.","tells me she's ready for more.","says that I just took her first time.","confesses its her first time.","blurts out that she's a virgin."])
+									choose([" With a grin, she "," She guides my hand to her "+DescWord(unit(s[2]),"breasts",90)+"breast, and "," She caresses my face, and "," She gives me a grin, and "," She looks around before getting closer and "," She smiles as she "," She stifles a giggle, and "])+ choose(["tells me to fuck her properly.","tells me to be rough.","tells me she's ready for more.","says that I just took her first time.","confesses its her first time.","blurts out that she's a virgin."])
 									,
 								" Our tongues meet as she guides my member into her. "," She arches her back as I slowly slide into her. "," She spreads her legs and I gently slide into her. "," She spreads herself with both hands and I slide inside her. "," I caress one of her "+DescWord(unit(s[2]),"breasts",90)+"breasts as she guides me into her."])+ choose([" She moans as I start thrusting"," She hugs me close when I start thrusting"," She gasps as I start thrusting"," She starts to move her hips, taking my full length each time"])+